-The program is offered in 2 sessions each year, one in the Fall (October – December) and one in the Winter/Spring (February/April).
+The program is offered during the Winter/Spring session each year (February – April).
 Students may register and complete all courses in one session or spread out the courses (in order of prerequisite requirements) over a 2-year time frame.

 Each course in this program will require approximately 15 hours of learner’s time.
 The program has 4 mandatory courses:

 - Building Embodied Carbon Accounting (February 5 ‒ 16, 2024)

 - Building Operational Carbon Accounting (February 19 ‒ March 1, 2024)

 - Negative Carbon Emission Strategies (March 4 ‒ 15, 2024)

 - Zero Carbon Building Practices (April 1 ‒ 12, 2024)